-The Covid19 pandemic impacted the Council's service provision, residents, and workforce from February/March 2020.
-The Annual Governance Statement assesses the governance arrangements in place during 2019/20.
-The majority of the financial year was unaffected by Covid19, and the conclusion on whether or not governance arrangements are fit for purpose reflects the Council's normal operations.
-However, Covid19 has impacted governance during March 2020, and continues to do so.
+The Covid-19 pandemic impacted the Council's service provision, residents, and workforce from March 2020.
+The Annual Governance Statement assesses the governance arrangements in place during 2020/21.
+The Covid-19 pandemic affected all of the 2020/21 financial year.

-The aim of the Council's response to the pandemic was to mitigate the impact of Covid19 on residents and business of Bedford Borough, and continue to deliver the prioritised activities.
+The aim of the Council's response to the pandemic was to mitigate the impact of Covid-19 on residents and business of Bedford Borough, and continue to deliver the prioritised activities.
+Central government introduced various financial support schemes, and grants, which were required to be administered by Local Authorities, including: